 My name is Kaci Schmitt (she/her).
 I am happy to be able to offer counseling and therapy services to children, adolescents, and adults in Portland, Oregon, and Vancouver, Washington, as well as throughout the states of Oregon and Washington for teletherapy.
 I truly enjoy working with clients who are looking to process various experiences, transitions, and challenges in their lives.

 I received my Master of Science in Counseling from Oregon State University, and I regularly pursue training and education in the field of counseling.
-I am a National Certified Counselor, a Licensed Mental Health Counselor in the state of Washington, a Licensed Professional Counselor in the state of Oregon, and a TSPC Licensed School Counselor.
+I am a National Certified Counselor, a Licensed Mental Health Counselor in the state of Washington, a Licensed Professional Counselor in the state of Oregon.
+Prior to working full-time in private practice, I was an Oregon Licensed School Counselor.

 Each therapist’s experience of what brought them to the field is different.
 I always knew that I wanted to work with people, and I found that I loved working with teenagers when I initially became a teacher more than ten years ago.
 I was especially passionate about reducing barriers to equitable access to education and safe spaces for LGBTQ+ youth, as I was student teaching in a high school in the South (where I grew up and lived for the first 25 years of my life!) and found that many of my students at that time did not feel that they had a safe space at school.
 In 2014, after some meandering (which I think is usually essential at some point in our lives), I decided to pursue my dream to become a counselor, and I worked as a school counselor for four years in Beaverton and Portland.
 I opened my private practice in January 2019 in Portland.
 I have now expanded to both Portland and Vancouver but am able to see clients throughout Oregon and Washington using teletherapy.